calebntorres/calebntorres.github.io/sample_page.md

 ## A Walkthrough of TDA Applied to Color Modeling

 **Project description:** The discipline of Topology is concerned with several notions, including continuity, "conectedness" and especially "closeness."
+Topology also offers up a set of objects that allow us to parse through multi-dimensional data geometrically and gather meaningful information about the data.
+This project is a brief effort in showing how data and Topology can be united to model data.

-### 1. Suggest hypotheses about the causes of observed phenomena
+### 1. Why a Color Model?

 Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.